5 Ways to Ease Premenstrual Bloating

 Around 90 percent of women experience at least some symptoms of premenstrual syndrome (PMS), according to the Office on Women’s Health.
 Bloating, a heavy feeling in your abdomen, is one of those symptoms that can feel uncomfortable.

 For some women, it’s easy to tell whether their bloating is hormonal.
 It may closely follow your cycle, beginning a few days before your period and ending once it starts.
 It may be accompanied by other symptoms, such as headache, cramps, and irritability.

 Other women might have more vague symptoms and may not be sure if their bloating is caused by PMS.
-Bloating can signal other health problems, too, such as GERD, irritable bowel syndrome, lactose intolerance, celiac disease, or ovarian cancer, according to the U.S. National Library of Medicine.
+Bloating can signal other health problems, too, such as gastroesophageal reflux disease (GERD), irritable bowel syndrome, lactose intolerance, celiac disease, or ovarian cancer, according to the U.S. National Library of Medicine.
 Keeping a daily journal of your bloating, and other symptoms, can help.
-If you feel bloated within the five days preceding your period and it goes away within four days after the start of your period, it is probably related to your hormones, according to the American College of Obstetricians and Gynecologists.
+If you feel bloated within the five days preceding your period and it goes away within four days after the start of your period, it's probably related to your hormones, according to the American College of Obstetricians and Gynecologists.

 What can you do?

 Bloating is caused by water retention.
 While it isn’t fully understood why hormonal changes cause your body to retain more fluids, focusing on ways to reduce water retention can help.

 Foods high in sodium and refined carbohydrates, such as white flour and processed sugars, can increase levels of insulin in your body and cause your kidneys to retain sodium, which can lead to bloating, according to a study published in the International Journal of Hypertension.
 Avoiding or reducing these foods in your diet might help to relieve the bloating.
 Instead, add more complex carbohydrates to your diet, such as whole grains, barley, brown rice, beans, and lentils.